vanillaes/absurdum/README.md

 5. Implement your operator
 6. Add a test to verify its functionality
 7. Add supporting documentation
-8. Cleanup with 'npm run checkstyle'
+8. Cleanup with 'npm run lint'
 8. Submit a PR

 ## Operator(s) Documentation